JavierLuna/flask-boilerplate/README.md

 </pre>

 ### The concept behind this skeleton
-I really like python for a bunch of reasons but the most important one is it's philosophy.
+I really like python for a bunch of reasons but the most important one is its philosophy.
 It is simple, concise and _explicit_.

 I tried other web frameworks like [Django](https://www.djangoproject.com/), but find them very confusing as they do a lot of heavy lifting behind the scenes, often hiding the logic behind it.
 Don't get me wrong, I like the project and know they have fantastic documentation, but the fact that I have to go looking at docs to get a grasp of what's going on in my own project really slows me down.
 And I like things very explicit.